 - 3 Tablespoons gluten free flour or all-purpose flour (dish will not be GF if using AP flour)

 - 1 cup frozen peas

-- Heat oil in a dutch oven or large soup pot over medium heat.
+- Heat oil in a large dutch oven or soup pot over medium heat.
 Add dried thyme and rosemary then saute for 30 seconds.
-Add carrots, celery, and shallots, season with salt and pepper, and then saute until vegetables are browned and tender, 10 minutes.
-Add mushrooms then saute until tender, 7-10 more minutes.
+Add carrots, celery, and shallots then season with salt and pepper and saute until the vegetables are browned and tender, 10 minutes.
+Add mushrooms then saute until they release their liquid, the liquid cooks off, and the mushrooms become tender, 7-9 more minutes.
 Add garlic then saute for 1 minute, or until very fragrant.
-Turn heat up to medium-high then add stew meat, red pepper flakes, lots of salt and pepper, and then saute until meat is browned, 8-10 minutes.
+Turn heat up to medium-high then add stew meat, red pepper flakes, if using, and more salt and pepper, then saute until meat is evenly browned, 8-10 minutes.

-- Whisk together melted butter and flour in a small dish then add to pot and stir to coat meat.
-Cook for 1 minutes then stream in beef broth.
-Turn heat up to high and bring stew to a boil then add bay leaves.
-Place a lid on top, turn heat down to medium-low, and then simmer for 2 hours, stirring occasionally.
+- Mash together butter and flour in a small dish with a fork until smooth then add to the pot and stir to coat the meat.
+Cook for 1 minute then stream in beef broth, scraping the bottom of the pot to release any browned bits.
+Turn heat up to high to bring stew to a simmer then add bay leaves.
+Place a lid on top, turn heat down to low, then simmer for 2 hours, stirring occasionally.

-- Remove lid then simmer for another 1-1/2 hours, or until meat is tender and stew is thickened, stirring occasionally.
-If stew begins to thicken before meat is tender, place lid back on top.
-Taste and adjust salt and pepper if necessary then add frozen peas and cook for 2 minutes.
+- Remove lid then gently simmer for another 1-1/2 hours, or until the meat is tender and stew has thickened, stirring occasionally.
+If the stew begins to reduce too quickly before the meat is tender, place the lid back on top.
+Taste and adjust salt and pepper if necessary then add frozen peas and simmer for 2 minutes.
 Remove bay leaves then serve over mashed potatoes.